-As of this writing (January 16, 2003), there is no evidence that HMS fishing practices or gear are causing identifiable adverse impacts on HMS EFH, or that other FMP fishing practices are causing identifiable adverse effects on HMS EFH.
-Therefore, the West Coast HMS FMP meets the MSA requirement to minimize to the extent practicable, the adverse effects of fishing on EFH, and no further action is recommended at this time.
+The most recent review of HMS EFH, completed in 2023, produced no evidence that HMS fishing practices or gear adversely affect EFH in a manner that is more than minimal in nature.
+Therefore, the West Coast HMS FMP meets the MSA requirement to minimize to the extent practicable, the adverse effects of fishing on EFH, and no minimization measures are warranted.